-Oklahoma City, Oklahoma Flood Zones
+Oklahoma City, OK Flood Zone Lookup

 Oklahoma City faces severe flash flooding from intense thunderstorms, with the North Canadian River and numerous urban creeks posing flood threats.
 The city has experienced deadly flash floods that overwhelm roadway underpasses and low-water crossings.